Approximately Optimal Multi-Stream Quickest Change Detection: PROBLEM FORMULATION AND BACKGROUND

 \subsection{Problem Formulation}

 We consider $M\in\mathbb{N}$ independent data streams and an agent constrained to observe a single stream at a time.
 The stream selected and observation generated at time $t$ are denoted as $A_t\in[M]$ and $X_t\in\mathbb{R}$, respectively.
 The $i^{th}$ observation from stream $m$ is denoted as $X_i^{(m)}$.
-The known pre-change Gaussian distribution, whose density is denoted $f_0$, is $\mathcal{N}(\mu_0,1).$ We assume without loss of generality that $\mu_0=0$.
-The post-change distribution, whose density is denoted $f_1$, is $\mathcal{N}(\mu_1,1)$, where $\mu_1\neq\mu_0$ and $\mu_1$ is \emph{unknown}, though the agent knows $f_1$ is a normal distribution with unit variance.
-Let $\nu\in\mathbb{N}$ denote the unknown \emph{change-point}.
-To ease notation we introduce the following assumption. \begin{assumption} Unknown to the agent, stream~$1$ contains the change-point. \end{assumption}
+We denote the pre-change and post-change densities (mass functions for discrete distributions) as $f_0$ and $f_1$, respectively.
+We assume $f_1$ contains an unknown parameter $\mu_1$.
+Let $\nu\in\mathbb{N}$ denote the unknown \emph{change-point}. \begin{assumption} Unknown to the agent, stream~$1$ contains the change-point. \end{assumption}